Chirag-ahir/SFC-Preparation/README.md

 What is lookup filters?<br>
 Lookup filters limit the records available in the lookup field.
 It only shows values in lookup dialog that match the lookup filter criteria.

+What are duplicate rules? <br>
+Duplicate Rules are configurations that help identify and manage dupkicate records within salesforce system, Salesforce provides duplicate rules for accounts, contacts and leads.
+You can alert the user, block the creation of duplicate records or allowing the creation with a warning.